abemedia/abemedia.github.io/terms.md

 ## Search Engine Promotion

-When undertaking a new contract, ABE Media will code the client"s site to be search engine friendly.
-If the client wishes to take out an ongoing Search Engine Optimisation contract, this will take the form of a seperate agreement to the website contract.
+When undertaking a new contract, ABE Media will code the client's site to be search engine friendly.
+If the client wishes to take out an ongoing Search Engine Optimisation contract, this will take the form of a separate agreement to the website contract.
 In the absence of a Search Engine Optimisation contract, ABE Media is not responsible for ongoing site promotion.

 ABE Media provides Search Optimisation services including link sourcing, link placement, on-site optimisation, traffic analytics and search engine rank position monitoring.